-In October 2009, the FASB issued Accounting Standards Update ("ASU") No. 2009-13 ("ASU 2009-13"), Multiple-Deliverable Revenue Arrangements.
-ASU 2009-13 amends ASC 605-25, Revenue Recognition, Multiple-Element Arrangements, regarding revenue arrangements with multiple deliverables.
+In October 2009, the Financial Accounting Standard Board (the "FASB") issued Accounting Standards Update ("ASU") No. 2009-13 ("ASU 2009-13"), Multiple-Deliverable Revenue Arrangements.
+ASU 2009-13 amends ASC subtopic 605-25, Revenue Recognition, Multiple-Element Arrangements, regarding revenue arrangements with multiple deliverables.
 These updates addresses how to determine whether an arrangement involving multiple deliverables contains more than one unit of accounting, and how the arrangement consideration should be allocated among the separate units of accounting.
 These updates are effective for fiscal years beginning after June 15, 2010 and may be applied retrospectively or prospectively for new or materially modified arrangements.
 In addition, early adoption is permitted.
 By providing another alternative for determining the selling price of deliverables, the guidance for arrangements with multiple deliverables will allow companies to allocate arrangement consideration in multiple deliverable arrangements in a manner that better reflects the transaction's economics and will often result in earlier revenue recognition.
 The new guidance modifies the fair value requirements of previous guidance by allowing "best estimate of selling price" in addition to vendor-specific objective evidence ("VSOE") and other third-party evidence ("TPE") for determining the selling price of a deliverable.
 A vendor is now required to use its best estimate of the selling price when VSOE or TPE of the selling price cannot be determined.
 In addition, the residual method of allocating arrangement consideration is no longer permitted under the new guidance.
-The Group is still assessing the impact of adoption of ASU 2009-13 onto its consolidated financial statements.
+The Group will adopt ASU 2009-13 for the fiscal year commencing January 1, 2011.
+The Group does not expect that the adoption of ASU 2009-13 will have a material impact on its consolidated financial statements.